astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### via Astronomer CLI

-To invite a Workspace user to an Airflow Deployment as a Deployment _Admin_ via the Astronomer CLI, run:
+To invite a Workspace user to an Airflow Deployment via the Astronomer CLI, run:

 ```
 $ astro deployment user add <email-address> --deployment-id=<deployment-id> --role=<deployment-role>
 ```

+Only Deployment _Admins_ can invite other users and set their permissions.

 To find **Deployment ID**, you can: